tylermystery/builder/spec_sheet.md

 **Summary Toolbar:** A persistent toolbar at the bottom manages core event details: Event Name, Date, Headcount, and Location, with a "Download Source" button on the bottom right for easy access, replacing in-catalog "details cards."
 **Undo/Redo:** Fully functional Undo and Redo buttons allow users to step through their history of changes.
 **Emoji Reactions:** Users can leave emoji reactions on any event, used to automatically sort lists.
-**Pre-MVP Disclaimer:** Tooltips on the autosave toggle and sessions dropdown note that these features are incomplete, setting expectations for the beta release.

 ---